myl7/remark-github-beta-blockquote-admonitions/README.md

 The GitHub implementation (so far) will turn "NOTE", "IMPORTANT", "WARNING" to "Note", "Important", "Warning" respectively, but this library will keep the original UPPERCASE form.
 This is because this library considers more possible admonition titles like `警告`, `訓戒`, `훈계`, `замечание`, `عتاب` via custom options.
 It is hard to determine whether they can be lowercased and what it should be if any.

+## Compatibility

+**v1 -> v2.0.0**: To avoid breaking previous code that uses titles `**Note**`, you only need to add the option `legacyTitle: true`, replace `mkdocsConfig` with `mkdocsConfigForLegacyTitle`, and no other changes are required. v2.0.0 is served as an intermediate stage for users who want to support the new title syntax without breaking previous code with minimal changes.

+**v2.0.0 -> latest**: The `titleFilter` will be performed before any other actions including `titleTextMap`.
+If you just use the default configuration, no changes are required.
+If your `titleTextMap` returns `checkedTitle` (i.e., the 2nd returned value) as `title` is, for previous v1 code no changes are required.
+Otherwise, since previously `titleFilter` checks `checkedTitle`, now it will check the original `title` (e.g., `[!NOTE]` / `[!admonition: note]`) directly.
+You may need to update the value of `titleFilter`.

 ## Implementation